 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where alacránite typically forms.
+Look in hydrothermal veins country, the host setting where alacránite typically forms.
 If you start seeing realgar, arsenopyrite, pyrite in float, you are in the right ground.
 Field specimens usually show a granular, massive, rarely prismatic crystals habit, so train your eye for that shape before scanning the outcrop.